NinjaWeedle/Sonic-TI-Blast/README.md

 How to run this game:
 --
-TI-83+/TI-84+:
+- TI-83+/TI-84+:
-1: Send BLAST (or BLASTMP if you have OS 2.53MP or higher) to archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
+- 1: Send BLAST (or BLASTMP if you have OS 2.53MP or higher) to archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
-2: Send Pic8.8xi to RAM.
+- 2: Send Pic8.8xi to RAM.
-3: Run prgmBLAST.
+- 3: Run prgmBLAST.
 For best results on calculators with OS 2.5.3MP or later, make sure to run this program while in classic mode or use BLASTMP instead of BLAST.
-If you followed these steps correctly, you should see a title screen.

-TI-84+ CE:
+- TI-84+ CE:
-1: Send BLASTCE to RAM.
+- 1: Send BLASTCE to RAM.
-2: Run prgmBLASTCE.
+- 2: Run prgmBLASTCE.

 STORY
 --